 In my opinion, it is really a waste of time to wait for six months for your articles to rank on their own.
 There is a high risk that you may lose motivation to produce any further content if you do not see any traffic at all coming to your website.
 I recommend if resources allow should find a balance between creating quality content and promoting it.

 What Promotion Means for Beginners?

 Now next question is, how do you promote your content as a beginner when you do not have many audiences on any of your platforms?
 The answer is pretty simple and straight forward.
 Promotion is a two-step process.
 First, you need to build your platform and then you promote your content.

 This is my opinion, please let me know what are your thoughts on this topic.
-You can also vote on the poll I have on twitter which is open for voting till the End of June 2019 and we must see what majority of blogging tribe have to say on the topic.
+You can also vote on the poll I have on Twitter which is open for voting till the End of June 2019 and we must see what the majority of the blogging tribes have to say on the topic.

 💖 Posting fresh content every day and promoting it an hour a day

 💖Posting content once a week and spending the rest of the week promoting it— 🇨🇦 Gurru Says 🇨🇦 (@Gurru_Says) June 23, 2019